The-UnCursed/NeoForge-Improved-End-Rods-1.21.1/README.md

 ## ✨ Features

 - 🎨 **Colored End Rods**
-  All 16 dye colors supported.
+  15 dye colors supported.
 Add some vibrant flair to your builds!

 - 🌀 **Endless End Rods**
   A minimalist visual variant of the vanilla end rod.
   No base — just a clean vertical stick of light.

+- 🔮 **Broken End Rods**
+  A shattered version of the end rod and endless end rod.

 - 🔥 **Built for NeoForge 1.21.1**